Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

     s3_key_format_tag_delimiters .-
 ```

 Note, `Match` accepts a regular expression.
-We can have a wildcard (`*`) to mach everything.
+We can have a wildcard (`*`) to match everything.

 ## Nest and Lift

-When working with Fluent Bit on ECS, generally it is good idea to configure our services to log in JSON format.
+When working with Fluent Bit on ECS, generally it is a good idea to configure our services to log in JSON format.
 Most of the logging libraries support this out of the box.
-Assuming we are logging everything in JSON format, let's say our service generate the following record:
+Assuming we are logging everything in JSON format, let's imagine our service generates the following log messages:

 ```json
 {